jj1bdx/euc2016-erlang-prng/slides/euc2016-rikitake-prng.md

 [^2]: https://github.com/jj1bdx/as183-c

 ^ Historically the random module code is called AS183.
 AS183 is published in 1982, designed for 16-bit computers, and has a relatively short period of approximately two to the power of 43.
-On 2014, I've shown a proof-of-concept code exploring this in less than 9 hours with C. So AS183 is no longer safe.
+On 2014, I've shown a proof-of-concept code exploited this in less than 9 hours with C. So I have to conclude AS183 is no longer safe.

 ---